Re-Elect Andrew

 About Me

-Hello!
-My name is Andrew and I am a Trustee in the Town of Erie, elected during the April 2024 Election.
-As a resident, former Planning Commissioner, and a former Comprehensive Plan Amendment Steering Committee member in the Town, I have seen firsthand that the proper planning needed for Erie's future has been overlooked for years.
+As a current Council Member, former Planning Commissioner, and a former Comprehensive Plan Amendment Steering Committee member for the Town, I have worked to improve the proper planning necessary for Erie's future.

 • Manageable Growth